i/euler/README.md

 Project Euler Solutions
 ===

-My naive solutions to the problems at [Project Euler](http://projecteuler.net/).
+Solutions to some of the problems at [Project Euler](http://projecteuler.net/).